semrush/intergalactic/website/docs/filter-group/advanced-filters/advanced-filters.md

 ## Tooltip

-If the accordion needs a Close button, then show a tooltip with the text: 'Hide".
+If the accordion needs a Close button, then show a `Hint` with the text: 'Hide".

 ![](static/tooltip-2.png)